-Carol Anne Davis has clearly spent time organising her research into cases of parents who kill.
-The book itself is separated into four parts and within each part we read chapter after chapter dedicated to the different underlying causes and motivations behind the murder of biological children.
-Some cases do leave you wanting more, with a feeling you must now go to Google and type in the parents name to find out further details.
+Carol Anne Davis has clearly spent time organizing her research into cases of parents who kill.
+The book itself is separated into four parts and within each part, we read chapter after chapter dedicated to the different underlying causes and motivations behind the murder of biological children.
+Some cases do leave you wanting more, with a feeling you must now go to Google and type in the parent’s name to find out further details.

 Carol Anne Davis wastes no time delving into some horrific cases starting with young mothers who have hidden their pregnancies, some in the throes of mental illness.
 Murderous Mothers gives gruesome tales of women giving birth and hiding their babies after taking their lives.

-For others however, it is a lifetime of events where they repeatedly give birth and end their babies lives before they have had chance to draw more than a few breaths.
+For some women, such an act is a singular event in their lives that causes them great pain as each year rolls on.
+For others, however, it is a lifetime of events where they repeatedly give birth and end their babies’ lives before they have had the chance to draw more than a few breaths.
 The body is hidden and the mother continues with her life as if nothing has happened.

 Some chapters are short with only a few cases detailed, whereas others are longer going into more background and more detail on the particular cases being examined.
 In Part II of Parents Who Kill, Fatal Fathers are explored, opening with the case of Mick and Mairead Philpott whose pictures feature on the front cover.